rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default message;
 {{< /highlight >}}

 Both models define the shapes of their entities.
 The message model has a database column with the name text of type string.
 You can add multiple database columns horizontally to your model.
 All columns of a model make up a table row in the database, and each row reflects a database entry, such as a message or user.
 The database table name is defined by an argument in the Sequelize model definition.
 The message domain has the table "message".
-Youcan define relationships between entities with Sequelize using associations.
+You can define relationships between entities with Sequelize using associations.
 In this case, a message entity belongs to one user, and that user has many messages.
 That's a minimal database setup with two domains, but since we're focusing on server-side GraphQL, you should consider reading more about databases subjects outside of these tutorials to fully grasp the concept.

 Next, connect to your database from within your application in the *src/models/index.js* file.
 We'll need the database name, a database super user, and the user's password.
 You may also want to define a database dialect, because Sequelize supports other databases as well.